Los Angeles County

 for the Departments of Public Health and Health Care Services.

-FITNESSGRAM®.
-The main goal of the test is to
+the FITNESSGRAM®.
+The main goal of the test is to help students in

-five, seven, and nine take the fitness test.
-The
+in grades five, seven, and nine take the fitness test.
+The test has six

-that come from inactivity.
-The test results can
+against diseases that come from inactivity.
+The test results can be used

 The California Healthy Kids Survey (CHKS) is the